thegreatmsr/PRODIGY_WD_01/README.md

 - **CSS**: For responsive styling, transitions, and hover effects.
 - **JavaScript**: For adding interactivity to the menu based on scroll position.

-Feel free to clone or fork this repository, and customize the code to suit your project needs.
-Happy coding!

----

-This text outlines the key features and technologies of your project, making it easy for others to understand and use it from your GitHub repository.
-Let me know if you want to add more details or sections!